Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 It does not mean the stack is unusable.
 It means dependency and review debt is accumulating faster than the governance model can defend.

 The missing value is vendor diligence, MCP governance, evidence discipline, and lifecycle ownership.
-That sits in ACT Tier 2.
+That sits in AI Controls Professional.

 Where to go next